heroiclabs/nakama-docs/docs/runtime-code-basics.md

 ### Global state

 Lua runtime code is executed in instanced contexts.
-You cannot use global variables as a way to store state in memory, or communicate with other Lua processes or function calls.
+You cannot use global variables as a way to store state in memory or communicate with other Lua processes or function calls.

 The Go runtime does not have this restriction and can store and share data as needed, but concurrency and access controls are the responsibility of the developer.